 Most days, I consider myself a pretty good person.
 One who, given a choice, will do the right thing.
-But there was a day, about 5 years ago, where I failed miserably at the good person thing and I would like to formally apologize to the woman I wronged.
+But there was a day, a few years ago, where I failed miserably at the good person thing and I would like to formally apologize to the woman I wronged.

 Let me explain…